LDAP authentication (MFT only)

 Active Directory and OpenLDAP users are configured in the same way.
 In the case of OpenLDAP, the user account must have permission to connect to the OpenLDAP database.

-To decide between LDAP authentication and Windows user authentication, see Compare Windows and LDAP authentication.
+To help decide between whether you should use LDAP authentication or Windows authentication, see Compare Windows and LDAP authentication.

 The examples and illustrations in this topic show a Serv-U instance configured to use authentication through Active Directory.